ufosky-cpp/CMakeCooking/APPLY.md

 For example, inside the source tree of `carrot` there are directories `extern/egg` and `extern/durian`.

 Therefore, we have specified that the sources are available at this location with `SOURCE_DIR`.
 In practice, it is particularly useful (and very recommended) to deal with released artifacts at specific version numbers.
 You can do this by specifying the web address of an archive with the `URL` parameter.
 Please see the documentation of the `ExternalProject` functions for more information.
-One advantage of using a path on the local file-system is that you can develop many projects simultaneously and easily integrate changes to the source code of a dependency without having to make a release or install anything.
+One advantage of using a path on the local file-system is that you can develop many projects simultaneously and easily integrate changes to the source code of a dependency without having to make a release or install anything (see below for more).

 To use `cooking.sh` to execute this recipe, we just issue (in the root source directory of `carrot`):